15+ Stone-Setting Tips for Metal Clay Jewelry Making

 You can set gemstones in metal clay — some stones.
-Some are better candidates than others, and different materials and cuts may require different techniques, but one characteristic of metal clay is what makes most of these techniques work: shrinkage.
+Some are better candidates for stone setting than others, and different materials and cuts may require different techniques.
+But one characteristic of metal clay is what makes most of these techniques work: shrinkage.
 Metal clay shrinks during firing, and that shrinkage is what locks a stone in place.

-ABOVE: Arlene Mornick’s sampler stone-setting bracelet demonstrates many kinds of stones in many kinds of settings.
+ABOVE: Arlene Mornick’s sampler metal clay stone-setting bracelet demonstrates many kinds of stones in many kinds of settings.
 Photo: Jim Lawson

 Here are some of the important things you should know as you decide which stone to use and how to set it.